8x8c/adelia/README.md

-# Adelia - the no nonsense elite simple imageboard
+# Adelia -  elite simple imageboard

 Based on Claire, tinyib, and vichan